 Proposal: Modify c) as follows:

-A set of Security Extensions to the DNS, known as DNSSEC, have been developed to provide origin authentication and validation of integrity of DNS data to DNS clients – a mechanism that provides an added layer of assurance that a responding entity (name server) really is what it purports to be.
+The IETF developed a set of Security Extensions to the DNS, known as DNSSEC, to provide origin authentication and validation of integrity of DNS data to DNS clients – a mechanism that provides an added layer of assurance that a responding entity (name server) really is what it purports to be.

 Reason: Change from passive to active voice, clarifying the source of DNSSEC (IETF).
 DNSSEC verifies the data and the source of the data, not the responding entity (name server).